- This event has passed.

 A violinist in a class of his own.

 I was awestruck by James Ehnes’ ability!
 The encore left me breathless.

 Kenneth A. Lattman Foundation, Inc.

 Additional funding provided by

-James Ehnes has established himself as one of the most sought-after violinists on the international stage.
-Gifted with a rare combination of stunning virtuosity, serene lyricism and an unfaltering musicality, Ehnes is a favourite guest of many of the world’s most respected conductors including Ashkenazy, Alsop, Sir Andrew Davis, Denève, Elder, Ivan Fischer, Gardner, Paavo Järvi, Mena, Noseda, Robertson and Runnicles.
-Ehnes’s long list of orchestras includes, amongst others, the Boston, Chicago, London, NHK and Vienna Symphony Orchestras, the Los Angeles, New York, Munich and Czech Philharmonic Orchestras, and the Cleveland, Philadelphia, Philharmonia and DSO Berlin orchestras.
+James Ehnes has established himself as one of the most sought-after musicians on the international stage.
+Gifted with a rare combination of stunning virtuosity, serene lyricism and an unfaltering musicality, Ehnes is a favourite guest at the world’s most celebrated concert halls.

 Ehnes began violin studies at the age of five, became a protégé of the noted Canadian violinist Francis Chaplin aged nine, and made his orchestra debut with L’Orchestre symphonique de Montréal aged 13.
 He continued his studies with Sally Thomas at the Meadowmount School of Music and The Juilliard School, winning the Peter Mennin Prize for Outstanding Achievement and Leadership in Music upon his graduation in 1997.
-He is a Fellow of the Royal Society of Canada and in 2010 was appointed a Member of the Order of Canada.
-Ehnes was awarded the 2017 Royal Philharmonic Society Award in the Instrumentalist category.
+He is a Member of the Order of Canada and the Order of Manitoba, a Fellow of the Royal Society of Canada, and an honorary fellow of the Royal Academy of Music, where he is a Visiting Professor.